Playa Grande, Costa Rica

 When we asked people living in Playa Grande about club and activities where newcomers can meet others, they responded:

 "Playa Grande, is a vibrant community that offers a variety of clubs and activities for expats.
 Many expats join local sports clubs such as surfing, yoga, and golf, which are popular activities in the area.
 There are also language exchange groups where expats can practice their Spanish with locals and other expats.
 In addition to clubs, there are also numerous social events and gatherings that expats can attend.
 These include local festivals, art exhibitions, and music concerts.
 These events provide excellent opportunities for expats to meet locals and other expats, and to immerse themselves in the local culture.
 Expats in Playa Grande also often volunteer in community projects and local charities.
 This not only allows them to give back to the community, but also to meet like-minded individuals and form meaningful connections.
 Dining out is another popular way for expats to meet people in Playa Grande.
 The town boasts a variety of restaurants and bars that offer local and international cuisine.
 Many of these establishments host regular social events, such as trivia nights and live music performances, which attract a diverse crowd of locals and expats.
 Finally, many expats in Playa Grande meet people through their children's schools.
 The area has several international schools, and these often organize social events and activities for parents.
-This provides a great opportunity for expats to meet other expat families and to build a support network," explained one expat living in Playa Grande, Costa Rica.
+This provides a great opportunity for expats to meet other expat families and to build a support network," commented one expat who made the move to Playa Grande.

 What should I bring when moving to Playa Grande?